baloise/design-system/docs/src/design/README.md

 The Baloise Design System provides shared colors, styles and components.

+## Getting started

 ::: warning
-The design part is under construction
+The design part is under construction.
 :::